eclipse-xpanse/xpanse-website/docs/Contribute/new-developers.md

 ## Signing the ECA

-In order to contribute to the |main_project_name| you need to sign the [Eclipse Contributor Agreement](https://accounts.eclipse.org/user/eca), which describes the terms under which you can contribute to the project.
+In order to contribute to the eclipse-xpanse, you need to sign the [Eclipse Contributor Agreement](https://accounts.eclipse.org/user/eca), which describes the terms under which you can contribute to the project.